rmohnani/Obsidian-Vaults/Fall 2022/CSCI 1730/Homeworks/HW2 - SMoL - MutVar, Begin.md

 > [!note]
 > `begin` lets you evaluate a sequence of expressions and returns the value of the last expression.
 > A `begin` expression evaluates its sub-expressions from left to right and produces the value of the right-most expression.
+> `begin` computes its sub-expressions in top-to-bottom, left-to-right order, and gives the value of the last expression.

 > [!important]
 > `(if cnd thn els)` evaluates `cnd`.
 If the evaluation produces a true value, `thn` is evaluated in place of the whole `if` expression.
 Otherwise, `els` is evaluated.